 What Will You Need?

-There’s a lot of components that you’ll need when making a Gaming PC.
-And each has an important part in playing your games.
-Some having more importance than others on specific titles.
-But first, let’s talk about what they are, and what they do.
+There are a lot of components that you’ll need for a custom-build gaming PC.
+And each has an important part in playing your games, with some having more importance than others on specific titles.
+But first, let’s talk about what they are and what they do.
 Take note though that you’ll need to ensure that the parts you’re buying are compatible with each other.
-After all, it’s a huge hassle to have bought a $150 Processor, only to find that it doesn’t fit your motherboard.
+After all, it’s a huge hassle to have bought a $150 processor, only to find that it doesn’t fit your motherboard.

-Your central processing unit, or CPU, is often said to be the PC’s brain.
+Your central processing unit, or CPU, is said to be the PC’s brain.
 It controls the tasks your PC can do at once and how fast it can finish said tasks.
-It’s the 2nd impactful component on your PC’s gaming performance.
-And is the big kahuna for content creation.
-Some games might need the CPU more for getting high FPS as well.
+It’s the second impactful component of your PC’s gaming performance and is the big kahuna for content creation.
+Some games might need the CPU more for getting high frame rate as well.

-A recommendation for people who are buying components of their PC is that you must always try and purchase up-to-date CPU’s.
-If you’re confused about a CPU’s performance in comparison to others there are tools like UserBenchmark that allow you to check and compare them in raw performance.
+A recommendation for people building their own gaming PCs is that you must always try and purchase up-to-date CPUs.
+If you’re confused about a CPU’s performance in comparison to others, there are tools like UserBenchmark that allow you to check and compare them in raw performance.

-As for recommended CPU brands, we’ll go for Intel and AMD.
-These two brands offer the biggest bang for your buck when it comes to CPU’s, Most notably the Intel i5-9600KF and the AMD Ryzen 5 3400G.
+As for recommended CPU brands, we go for Intel and AMD.
+These two brands offer the biggest bang for your buck when it comes to CPUs, most notably the Intel i5-9600KF and the AMD Ryzen 5 3400G.

 It’s quite notable that the Intel i5-9600KF is a tad expensive for a budget build.
-In terms of processors, this the best that Intel has to offer that combines quality and the best bang-for-your-buck choice in terms of your budget.
-A good, solid choice for those beginning to create their own PC’s.
+In terms of processors, this the best that Intel has to offer, which combines quality and value.
+A good, solid choice for those beginning to create their own PCs.

 Check out this processor today and get excellent performance while staying on your budget.